Satachito/JobFlower/README.md

 #### On Launch

-The save dialog is displayed at startup.
+The new file dialog is displayed at startup.
 Enter your first `.job` file name, such as `Basics.job`, and press `OK`.

 The specified file will be automatically created and an editor window opens.